 Improve Employee Engagement Using Call Center Technology

-With some of the latest call center technology talk focused on Robotic Process Automation (RPA), Artificial Intelligence (AI), and chatbots–often eliminating the need for human agents–it might seem strange to think about automation and employee engagement going hand in hand.
+With some of the latest call center technology talk focused on workforce automation, Artificial Intelligence (AI), and chatbots–often eliminating the need for human agents–it might seem strange to think about automation and employee engagement going hand in hand.

 Despite call center technology advancements, we believe that real people will always be the single most critical resource and way for your company to interact with its customers.
 Technology and AI can and will make that interaction easier, better, and more efficient.
 But ultimately, human beings want to interact and connect with other human beings–especially when it comes to solving problems or getting help.